SaxyPandaBear/whereUat/README.md

 ## Setup

-- Backend:
+- Backend and Server-side code:

     1. Install [Python 2.7.*](https://www.python.org/)
-    2. Use pip to install flask and flask_cors: `pip install flask` and `pip install flask_cors`
+    2. Use pip to install flask and flask_cors for backend: `pip install flask` and `pip install flask_cors`
-    3. Run app.py: `python app.py`
+	3. Import pyipinfo for the server: `pip install pyipinfo`
+		- This wrapper to the IPInfo API requires the use of `curl` so this code doesn't work on any system that doesn't have access to the `curl` command
+    4. Run app.py and httpfileserver.py: `python app.py`, `python httpfileserver.py`
+		- You can run either or both scripts in the background using `nohup` or `&`
+		- `python app.py & python httpfileserver.py &` runs both scripts in the background
-    4. The backend runs at `localhost:5000` in your browser.
+    5. The backend runs at `localhost:5000` in your browser.

 - Frontend: